-Students who do not meet the "minimum standards of academic progress" are placed on academic suspension and are notified by the Vice President of Student Development with instructions on how to appeal.
+Students who do not meet the "minimum standards of academic progress" are placed on academic suspension and are notified by the Chief Student Affairs Officer with instructions on how to appeal.

 ADA (Americans w/Disabilities Act) Grievance

 Informal Procedure:

 - 1. Student contacts faculty and/or Access staff regarding implementation of academic accommodations. - 2.
 Resolved or go to Step 2.